theo-keyzer/Core-gen/python/python.md

 Variables can't use values from child nodes (this version).
 If needed, navigate with the `Its` and store that node with the `Store in Lookup` command.
 Then later when needed, use the variable `${.Lookup.name}` to get the `name` value of the stored node.
-This can change to `Add lookup to Node` and use it like `${.Node.lookup}` The `Add` command can then deal with all the variations of the storage types and values.

 The `Break` command if the most mystifying of them all.
 Every version has a diffrent implentation of it.
 And going back to some older version's code base means its not clear what it does.